git-disl/Booster/README.md

 ## Example command to run

-We prepare scripts for re-producing all the experiments in the paper.
+We prepare scripts for re-producing all the experiments in the paper (check out the `script` directory).
 We recommend to use Slurm to reproduce the results as the logging file will be automatically organized into the script directory (if you don't use Slurm, just replace `sbatch` with `bash` in our example).

 We first run SFT to produce the aligned model.
 ```